Set up Drill-through Pages in your Power BI Reports

 To illustrate what the drill through function can actually do, we'll first look at the Zebra BI Sales dashboard where drill through has already been integrated.

-You can right-click the category Mobile and then select Drill through and the desired drill through page which, in this case, is called by Country (drill).
-This option is always available as soon as a drill through page has been defined.
+You can right-click the category Mobile and then select Drill through and the desired drill through the page which, in this case, is called by Country (drill).
+This option is always available as soon as a drill-through page has been defined.

 Or you can even click on the button below the visual.
 Note that the button needs to be added manually, but we'll show you how further down in this article.

 Whichever option you chose, you will land on the dedicated drill-through page which shows the details for the selected category and you can then analyze where the negative variance is coming from.
-If you want to learn how to add dynamic titles to your visuals like shown below, take a look at this article.
+Learn how to add dynamic titles to your visuals.
 Also note that each drill through page should always have a back button, which is actually added automatically during the setup of the page as you will see later.